 Sometimes, instead of getting people to the gallery, it is better to bring the gallery to them – which is something aspex have been doing ever since the organisation was formed over 30 years ago in Brougham Road, Southsea.

-Our most recent off-site project is a Trav’ller In The Dark by S. Mark Gubb, (pictured above) situated at the Hard Interchange in Portsea.
+Another recognisable off-site project is Trav’ller In The Dark by S. Mark Gubb, (pictured above) situated at the Hard Interchange in Portsea.
 It explores the ideas of responsibility, influence, control and personal choice.
 The work’s form is influenced by Googie architecture, which originated in late 1940s Southern California.
 At once Las Vegas and Clarence Pier, the sculpture’s imagery, colours and neon lights create a piece which is visually seductive and a joy to behold.

 aspex’s gallery space in the heart of the City Centre

 Two of Portsmouth’s cultural destinations have teamed up to create a new gallery space at the heart of Portsmouth Guildhall. aspex guildhall will show some of the very best in Contemporary Art from emerging artists based in the south of England, with up to six different exhibitions a year.

 Opening Times: Mon – Fri: 09:00 – 18:00, Sat: 10:00 – 16:00.